Checkmarx/JS-SCP/src/error-handling-logging/error-handling.md

 Error Handling
 ==============

-In this section of the document we cover the best practices for error handling in JavaScript.
-Like any robust application, error handling is essential.
+In this section of the document, we cover the best practices for error handling in JavaScript.
+Like with any robust application, error handling is essential.

-In the first part consists of an overview of how JavaScript handles errors.
+The first part consists of an overview of how JavaScript handles errors.
-In the second part we will provide example code for different types of error handling in JavaScript.
+In the second part, we will provide code examples for different types of error handling in JavaScript.

 ## Overview

 JavaScript has an `Error` constructor that creates an error object.
-As usual, when a runtime exception occurs an error is thrown.
-The syntax is the following:
+Per usual, when a runtime exception occurs, an error is thrown.
+The syntax is the
+following:

 ```javascript
 new Error([message[, filename[, lineNumber]]])